-All applicants will be contacted by email whether or not they are eligible to move on to the next phase of the application process.
+All applicants will be contacted by email whether or not they are eligible to move on to the next phase of the application process within 3-4 weeks following the priority deadline.
+The priority deadline is typically at the end of the second week of January, so you can expect to hear back by early-to-mid February.